CSchoel/exercise-heap/exercises/2021/Grundlagen der Informatik (BI Master)/04_04_dict_comp_en-US/dict_comp.md

 Write a `make_dict(sentence: str) -> Dict[str, int]` function in the `dictionary_comprehension.py` file.
 This function takes a sentence (see below) and creates a dictionary from it.
-The method is to process the sentence in such a way that the respective word is the key in the dictionary and the length of the word is the value.
+The method should process the sentence in such a way that the dictionary has the words as keys and the length of the respective word is the value.
 But we never want to save the word `"the"` in the dictionary!

 Use Dictionary Comprehensions for this.